Academic IELTS Writing task 1 Sample 3 - Leisure time enjoyed by men and women of different employment status

 Secondly, it is observed that data for men employed part-time and men who stayed at home is not provided in the chart.
 Also, part-time employed females enjoyed fewer leisure hours (40 hours) than housewives (50hours) but slightly more than females with full-time jobs (35-39 hours).

 In conclusion, unemployed and retired categories of both genders enjoyed more leisure hours.
 However, in all the categories, males enjoyed more free hours than females did.
 No data was given for leisure time enjoyed by men who stayed home and men who worked part-time.

 Model Answer 8:

 The bar chart compares the duration of time that men and women with different occupation statuses dedicated to leisure activities in a usual week based on an average between 1998 and 1999.
 A glance at the graph reveals that unemployed and retired people had more spare time to enjoy than that of others.

 The total time spent for leisure activities by jobless and retired men were very similar, 84 and 83 hours per week respectively, while women spent about 78 hours per week on both statuses.
 Full time employed men had about 44 hours free time weekly and women in this category had approximately 38 hours per week.
-Women who had a part time job enjoyed 40 hours per week spending on pleasure pursuits.
+Women who had a part-time job enjoyed 40 hours per week spending on pleasure pursuits.
 Housewives had 10 hours more, totalizing 50 hours a week for their recreational activities.
-No information is given about part time employed men and those men who took care of home.
+No information regarding part-time employed and home staying men was given.

-To sum up, it is clear that unemployed and retired people enjoyed far more time for their recreational activities than the other.
+It is clear that unemployed and retired people enjoyed far more free time for their recreational activities than others.
 In addition, an important fact to mention is that men had more available time to enjoy than women did.